Free Rabies Clinics For Mecklenburg County Residents

 8315 Byrum Dr

 8:00am to 10:45am.
 Line cut off is promptly at 10:45am so that owners in line can be served faster with one-on-one attention prior to opening for regular business.
-Owners that come for the free rabies shots will receive a number so you can rest at your car.
-Everyone who received a number before then will be served.
 Anyone that comes after 10:45am will be referred to the next clinic date.

 Microchip clinics will be held in conjunction with the rabies clinic (same time and place).
-Microchips will be $10 each for any pet owner in or surrounding Mecklenburg County.
-Go to our Microchip Page to learn more.
+Microchips are $10 each for any pet owner in or surrounding Mecklenburg County.
+Cash payment only.
+Go to our Microchip Page to learn more about microchips.

 Dogs must be leashed and cats in carriers.

-Please have cats in separate carriers as this makes it easier to administer the rabies shots without having to take them out of their carriers.
+Please have cats in separate carriers as this makes it easier to administer the rabies shots.

 Dogs must be in regular collars or harnesses.
 NO CHAINS are allowed to be used as collars.